AndrewCMartin/idb/PITCHME.md

 +++

 - Scraping data from ReSTful APIs
+  - Using the Python requests library
+  - Using HTTP methods like GETs and POSTs

++++
 - Working with a database
+  - Using MySQL and learning SQL commands
+  - The flasksqlalchemy library
+  - Implementing search using flask whooshalchemy

++++
+- Creating a REST API
+  - Using the flask restless library
+  - Documenting an API

 +++
 - Using various new tools, libraries and software